7RU7H/Archive/Tools/Steganography/Steghide.md

 To extract embedded data from stg.jpg: steghide extract -sf stg.jpg
 ```

-2024 implemented algorithms for `-e` flag
+2024 implemented algorithms for `-e` flag  (I have yet to find a way to pick a specific mode)
 ```bash
 steghide encinfo
 encryption algorithms: